Andrew McCutchen Player Props: Pirates vs. Padres

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .267 with 52 walks and 41 runs scored.
+- McCutchen has 76 hits this season and a team-best OBP of .384.

-- Among qualifying hitters in MLB play, his batting average ranks 52nd, his on-base percentage ranks ninth, and he is 92nd in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 51st, his on-base percentage ranks ninth, and he is 92nd in the league in slugging.

-- McCutchen has picked up a hit in 51 of 80 games this year, with multiple hits 18 times.
+- McCutchen has reached base via a hit in 52 games this year (of 81 played), and had multiple hits in 18 of those games.

-- In 12.5% of his games this season, he has gone deep, and 2.9% of his trips to the dish.
+- In 12.3% of his games this year, he has gone deep, and 2.9% of his trips to the plate.

-- McCutchen has had an RBI in 19 games this year (23.8%), including seven multi-RBI outings (8.8%).
+- McCutchen has driven in a run in 19 games this season (23.5%), including seven games with more than one RBI (8.6%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.